This project will make north 30th Street safer and more connected for everyone traveling, regardless of how they choose to travel.

 Map of North 30th Street Preliminary Design project on the Core Arterial Network.
 For more information visit the Core Arterial Network webpage.

 • Friday, Oct.
-25, 4-6 p.m.: Columbine Elementary School Fall Carnival (3130 Repplier St, Boulder, CO 80304) [Spanish language interpretation will be available]
+25, 4-6 p.m.: Columbine Elementary School Fall Carnival (3130 Repplier St, Boulder, CO 80304) [Spanish language interpretation available]

 • Saturday, Oct.
-26, 9-11 a.m.: Full Cycle Bikes (2355 30th St, Boulder, CO 80301)
+26, 9-11 a.m.: Community Bike Ride with Full Cycle Bikes (2355 30th St, Boulder, CO 80301).

-• December/January 2024 (date, time, and location TBD): Project Open House
+• December 2024/January 2025 (date, time, and location to be decided): Project Open House

 In November, there will also be engagement events specific to the Boulder Housing Partners, Bluebird Apartments, Boulder Junction, Orchard Grove, and San Juan Del Centro communities.
-More events and pop-ups are to be confirmed.

 Full Report